mrk-hnr/React_NASA-APOD/README.md

 # React - NASA API (APOD)

 A React API project.
-This project uses Astronomy Picutre of the Day (APOD) API by NASSA.
+This project uses Astronomy Picture of the Day (APOD) API by NASSA.

 It's a web app that retrieves data via API.